 That is a difficult one, I suppose going back it would have to be someone like Fleetwood Mac or the Beatles.

 I’ve had lots of hobbies, I enjoy cycling, I used to love water sports like wind-surfing and have been over to Lanzarote a few times to windsurf there.
-I like gardening and doing things around the home, things were you can see an end result, for instance, if you spend a day gardening, you can stand back and see the finished product!
+I like gardening and doing things around the home, things where you can see an end result, for instance, if you spend a day gardening, you can stand back and see the finished product!

 I would like to go somewhere really exotic with great reefs and go scuba diving.
 I like to go to places where no one has been before, away from the crowds.

-Richard Attenborough, I just love his love of nature and conservation.
+David Attenborough, I just love his love of nature and conservation.
 I agree with a lot of things that he stands for and I’d like to talk to him about things like the conservation of the planet, the overpopulation, how he would handle the fact that there are too many people.

 ‘Star Trek’ and ‘Lost in Space’, any of those sorts of things.
 And ‘Tomorrow’s World’.